mpaeke/OctoPrint-SoCTemp/README.md

 # OctoPrint-OpiTemp

-Simple plugin to show Orange Pi (running armbian) SOC temperature in the navbar.
+Simple plugin to show Paspberry Pi (running RasPi) SOC temperature in the navbar.

 Some code based on: https://github.com/ntoff/OctoPrint-NavbarTemp